Grzegorz96/Shoper-app-backend/README.md

 - Automatic file renaming if required.
 - Adding graphic files to the server.
 - Deleting graphic files from the server.
-- Downloading graphic files from the server.
+- Downloading graphic files from the server in the form of base 64 and zip file packages.
 - Returning a collection of records in a pagination system.
 - File upload size validation.
 - Intelligent creation of a query to the database when the user wants to download announcements with specific parameters.